Menu

 This evidence-based approach has consistently shown positive outcomes in dealing with resistance and defensiveness.
 Motivational Interviewing is a collaborative conversation style for strengthening a person's own motivation and commitment to change.
 It has been successfully used with populations where resistance is prevalent, including adults and adolescents who deal with legal problems, substance abuse and mental health issues.

 Motivational Interviewing provides a “tool box” of techniques and strategies which will help you to be more effective in working with clients who bring a wide range of challenges.
 This is a four-day online training with a four-hour session each day.
+A broadband Internet connection and working webcam are required for participation.
+You must be on-camera during the event to receive a certificate of completion.

 Attendees will: